 Combine one cup grain with two cups water and bring to boil.
 Reduce the heat to medium and let cook until all the water is absorbed by the grain.
 There's no need to cover the pan with a lid while it cooks.
 And avoid stirring the grain as it cooks.
 Cooking the grain takes from 10 to 20 minutes, depending on the hardness/softness of the grain (or grain combination) you choose.

-While the grain is cooking you can be chopping up your favourite veggies: finely chopped spinach, chard or kale; diced sweet potatoes or squash, green onions, diced carrots, chopped asparagus or broccoli . . . add whatever you like if you want to do this step.
+While the grain is cooking you can be chopping up your favourite veggies (to add in a later step of this recipe): finely chopped spinach, chard or kale; diced sweet potatoes or squash, green onions, diced carrots, chopped asparagus or broccoli . . . add whatever you like if you want to do this step.
 Or skip this step if you have no time for slicing and dicing.

 Lastly, mix in one cup of lentils.
 I suggest brown or green lentils because if you or someone else is not a fan of legumes, you won't notice the green or brown-coloured lentils among the grain kernels.
 A great way to distract yourself or fool others!
 But if you like beans, feel free to use red lentils or other beans (chickpeas, kidney beans, etc.)

 Option: this is also the time to mix in fresh nuts, or any spices, dried herbs, etc.